-A birth/mother companion, also known as a doula, is someone who is trained to support others in a caring and respectful way through significant
+A birth/postnatal companion, also known as a doula, is someone who is trained to support others in a caring and respectful way through significant

 and, in some cases, traumatic events—mainly childbirth and early parenthood.